Harry Loman

 Harry Loman was a British stage performer, comic, and afterwards a stage door keeper.

 Loman was discovered by Fred Karno and joined his troupe, appearing alongside Charlie Chaplin and Stan Laurel.
-He then became the straight man in a double act, Lowe and Loman, which lasted for 25 years.
+Loman then became the straight man in a double act, Lowe and Loman, which lasted for 25 years.

 After a period of unemployment, he took up the position of stage doorman at the Criterion Theatre in London, remaining there for over 18 years.

-He appeared as a castaway on the BBC Radio programme Desert Island Discs on 14 April 1973, at age 92, having worked in the theatre for 80 years.
+He appeared as a castaway on the BBC Radio programme Desert Island Discs on 14 April 1973, at the age of 92, having worked in the theatre for 80 years.

-He was awarded the Society of London Theatre Special Award (one of the Laurence Olivier Awards) in 1977.
+Loman was awarded the Society of London Theatre Special Award (one of the Laurence Olivier Awards) in 1977.